university-of-york/uoy-design-patterns/src/pages/02-css-components/31-accordion.md

 When there's a YouTube embed inside an accordion, the [YouTube embed module](/js-modules/youtube-embed.html) fires the `content.updated` event after it's loaded, which triggers the accordion to reset its height.

-This event is also fired by the [searchables module](/js-modules/searchables-module.html), the [clearing tables module](/js-modules/searchables-module.html) and the [tabs module](/js-modules/tabs-module.html).
+This event is also fired by the [searchables module](/js-modules/searchables-module.html), the [clearing tables module](/js-modules/searchables-module.html), the [tabs module](/js-modules/tabs-module.html) and also by the `load` event on any images within an accordion.

 The function to reset the accordion height is also triggered by the `font.loaded` event.